-During their term of service and thereafter, Commission members maintain confidentiality and refrain from conflicts of interest as outlined in the confidentiality, code of conduct and conflicts of interest forms that they sign at the beginning of their terms (see Appendix B for a copy of these forms).
-The accreditation decisions made by the Commission are public; however, the deliberations of the Commission in making the decisions are not public.
+During their term of service and thereafter, Commission members maintain confidentiality and refrain from conflicts of interest as outlined in the Confidentiality, Code of Conduct and Conflict of Interest forms that they sign at the beginning of their terms (see Appendix B for a copy of these forms).
+Final accreditation decisions made by the Commission are public; however, the deliberations of the Commission in making the decisions are not public.